Arizona target, 4-star Chandler QB Demond Williams decommits from Ole Miss

 Williams' departure from Ole Miss comes less than a month after 2025 four-star quarterback Austin Simmons committed to the Rebels and reclassified an unprecedented two classes to join the team this season.

-The 5-11, 180-pound Williams is rated by 247Sports.com as the third-best prospect from Arizona and the 17th-best quarterback nationally for the '24 recruiting cycle; Rivals.com lists him as four-star quarterback.
+The 5-foot-11, 180-pound Williams is rated by 247Sports.com as the third-best prospect from Arizona and the 17th-best quarterback nationally for the ’24 recruiting cycle; Rivals.com lists him as a four-star quarterback.

 People are also reading…

-In three seasons at Chandler Basha High Schoo, Williams passed for 6,785 yards, 59 touchdowns and nine interceptions, while rushing for 1,647 yards and 22 scores.
+In three seasons at Chandler Basha High School, Williams passed for 6,785 yards, 59 touchdowns and nine interceptions while rushing for 1,647 yards and 22 scores.

 Arizona coach Jedd Fisch has a philosophy of signing at least one quarterback for every recruiting class, and the Wildcats currently don't have a quarterback commit yet.
 The Wildcats signed current backup quarterbacks Noah Fifita (’22) and Brayden Dorman (’23) in the previous two classes.

-With the addition of Salpointe Catholic star and five-star defensive end Elijah Rushing, who is the highest-rated commit for the UA in the modern era of recruiting, on Thursday, the Wildcats have 18 players committed for '24, including six in-state commits, the most under Fisch.
+With the addition of Salpointe Catholic High School five-star defensive end Elijah Rushing, who is the highest-rated commit for the UA in the modern era of recruiting, on Thursday, the Wildcats have 18 players committed for ’24, including six in-state commits, the most under Fisch.

 Contact sports producer Justin Spears at jspears@tucson.com.
 On Twitter: @JustinESports